A Biblical Theology of The Kingdom of God

-The scriptures are held together by a constant unfolding of manifestations of the future Kingdom of God and by a constantly repeated pattern of events that leads to the establishment of that Kingdom.
+The scriptures are held together by a constant unfolding of manifestations of the coming Kingdom of God and by a constantly repeated pattern of events that finally leads to the realization of that Kingdom.
 Once the different modes of the Kingdom are identified and the pattern understood, it is very easy to understand and interpret any Bible story and then relate that story to our own place within the Kingdom of God.

 The Creation Kingdom.

 The preliminary events are caught up in the creation itself and do not form any observable pattern.
 The Kingdom is inaugurated when Adam and Eve are placed within the perfect environment of Eden.
 The blessing of the Kingdom is perfect harmony - God walked with Adam and Eve in the garden.
 The rot sets in with the first sin and slowly the Kingdom degenerates and is finally judged in the flood.

 God's warning to Noah and the provision of the Ark (which Noah had to build) serves as the salvation event.
 Forty days and forty nights through the surging sea, a time of testing and trial.
 Then there is patient struggle, awaiting the water to subside.
 Finally the Ark rests on firm ground, the rainbow declares its blessing and the Kingdom is established.
 Of course the rot set in again and the Kingdom ends in judgement at Babel.